madanbaduwal/madanbaduwal.github.io/_pages/about.md

 Hi there!
 Thank you for visiting my personal webpage.
 I am currently pursuing a PhD in Computer Science at Mississippi State University (MSU).

-I am bounded around **Mathematics, Physics, and Computer Science**.
+My academic focus revolves around **Mathematics, Physics, and Computer Science**.

-My research interests lie in **Multimodal Machine Learning** and its applications in Cognitive neuroscience, Data Structure and Algorithms, Deep Learning(Generative AI, LLM), Computer Vision, Natural Language Processing, Wireless Communication, Software Engineering, and Robotics.
+My research interests lie in **Multimodal Machine Learning** and its **applications** in Cognitive neuroscience, Data Structure and Algorithms, Deep Learning, Computer Vision, Natural Language Processing, Wireless Communication, Software Engineering, Embodied AI, and Robotics.
 I am particularly interested in reverse-engineering the human mind to build embodied machines that can see, listen, speak, learn, and interact with human-level cognition and social intelligence.